-Feedback from 162 students was collected regarding their experience during the project, whether they enjoyed being part of the project as a team, using online resources and recall of content after each teaching method.
-The students were also asked to give feedback regarding use of mobile phone and WhatsApp as a good communication tool during the project and whether they will participate in similar projects in future during their course.
-The students were asked to mark a Google form to give their feedback to various questions and they had to choose between "yes", "no" and "maybe" as their answers.
+Feedback from 162 students was collected regarding their experience during the project, whether they enjoyed being part of the project as a team, using online resources, and recall of content after each teaching method.
+The students were also asked to give feedback regarding the use of mobile phones and WhatsApp as good communication tools during the project and whether they will participate in similar projects in the future during their course.
+The students were asked to mark a Google form to give their feedback on various questions and they had to choose between "yes", "no" and "maybe" as their answers.

-The students who agreed that they enjoyed being part of the project also did not find any difficulty in finding material on the internet, and were willing to participate in similar projects in the future.
+The students who agreed that they enjoyed being part of the project also did not find any difficulty in finding material on the internet and were willing to participate in similar projects in the future.
 The students who agreed that they liked to be a part of a team also said that they found the project work useful in gaining knowledge about the subject.
-The same students also gave feedback that they found whatsapp and mobile phone as a good communication tool in this project.
-In a similar study, majority of the students gave feedback that they enjoyed the project and such projects increases the interest in the subject of Microbiology.^[8]
+The same students also gave feedback that they found WhatsApp and mobile phones as a good communication tools in this project.
+In a similar study, the majority of the students gave feedback that they enjoyed the project and such projects increases their interest in the subject of Microbiology.